 Why are you sailing around the world?

-Not out of principle.
-A thirteen year-old girl has sailed around the world on her own.
+Sometimes.
 I have nothing to prove to myself or to the world in doing a solo circumnavigation — though it would make good material for a book.

 However, there are certain practicalities that make a solo-voyage perhaps more appealing.
 Tarka is a small boat, and can really only support two people who really, really like each other.
 Additionally, Tarka’s small size and small sails makes her easy to single-hand.